Edgar Bundy ARA RI RBA was a distinguished painter of genre scenes and a member of the Royal Society of British Artists.

-Bundy’s success was owed both to his lively brushwork and the subject matter to which he devoted his career.
-Historical genre scenes were incredibly popular in late Victorian and Edwardian Britain.
-A time of such industrial progress, which saw the face of the world ever-changing, also longed for reminders of a simpler, idealised time-gone-by.
-Popular, too, were his paintings depicting scenes of famous literature, such as the works of Charles Dickens.
-The rise in literacy levels, and indeed in literary publications, accrued an audience for animated depictions of Dickens’ animated characters.
+His success was owed both to his lively brushwork and the subject matter to which he devoted his career.
+Historical genre scenes were sought after in late Victorian and Edwardian Britain.
+At a time of such industrial progress, which saw the world ever-changing, viewers also pined for a reminder of a simpler, idealised time gone by.

 1862

-Born in Brighton, Britain.
+Born in Brighton.

 1881-1922